The best running gaiters will help keep sand, rocks, and other debris out of your running shoes. Photo: iRunFar/Eszter Horanyi

 Comfort and Fit

 Comfort and fit are among the most important factors when choosing the best running gaiters.
-Many factors influence how a gaiter fits, including the materials and fabric, the height of the gaiter and where it sits on your leg, breathability, water resistance, and whether it provides a snug or loose fit.
+Many factors influence how a gaiter fits and feels, including its height and its snugness or looseness, along with the fabric’s feel, breathability, and water resistance.

 Some trail running gaiters reach a few inches above the ankle, while more minimalist styles just barely cover the shoe collar.
 The Salomon Trail Gaiters Low and Topo Performance Gaiter provide a minimal look and feel, but they could chafe without protection from ankle- or crew-height running socks.